top of page

 A urine drug test is a screening process used to detect the presence of drugs or their metabolites in a person's urine.
 It is one of the most common forms of drug testing due to its accuracy, cost-effectiveness, and ease of collection.

-What types of drugs are detectable in the 5 and 10 test panels?
+What types of drugs are detectable in the urine drug screening tests?

-The 5-panel and 10-panel urine drug tests are standard types of drug screenings used in workplaces, legal settings, and clinical environments.
+The drug test panels are standard types of drug screenings used in workplaces, legal settings, and clinical environments.
 Each panel refers to a different class of drugs being tested for.
 Here's what each typically includes:

-5-Panel Urine Drug Test: This test screens for the most commonly abused substances: Phencyclidine (PCP), Cocaine, Opiates (e.g., heroin, morphine, codeine), Amphetamines (e.g., Adderall, methamphetamine) and THC (Marijuana).
+5-Panel Urine Drug Test: Screens for the most commonly abused substances: Phencyclidine (PCP), Cocaine (COC), Opiates (e.g., heroin, morphine, codeine), Amphetamines (AMP e.g., Adderall, methamphetamine) and THC (Marijuana).

 10-Panel Urine Drug Test: This expands on the 5-panel test to include more prescription drugs and other substances: